Davis–Besse Nuclear Power Station

 Davis–Besse Nuclear Power Station is an 894 megawatt (MW) nuclear power plant, located northeast of Oak Harbor, Ohio, United States.
 It has a single pressurized water reactor.
 Davis–Besse is operated by Vistra Corp.

 Throughout its operation, Davis–Besse has been the site of several safety incidents that affected the plant's operation.
 According to the Nuclear Regulatory Commission (NRC), Davis–Besse has been the source of two of the top five most dangerous nuclear incidents in the United States since 1979.
-The most severe occurring in March 2002, when maintenance workers discovered corrosion had eaten a football-sized hole into the reactor vessel head.
+The most severe occurring in March 2002, when maintenance workers discovered corrosion had eaten a hole variously described as the size of a football or a pineapple into the reactor vessel head.
 The NRC kept Davis–Besse shut down until March 2004, so that FirstEnergy was able to perform all the necessary maintenance for safe operations.
 The NRC imposed an over $5 million fine, its largest fine ever to a nuclear power plant, against FirstEnergy for the actions that led to the corrosion.
 The company paid an additional $28 million in fines under a settlement with the United States Department of Justice (DOJ).

 Davis–Besse was expected to close in 2020 as it is no longer profitable to run when competing against natural gas plants.
 Plans were updated indicating possible shut down by May 31, 2020.
 However, Ohio House Bill 6 was signed into law in July 2019 which added a fee to residents' utility bills that funded subsidies of $150 million per year to Davis–Besse and the Perry Nuclear Generating Station to keep both plants operational.
 The bill was alleged to be part of the Ohio nuclear bribery scandal revealed by the United States Department of Justice (DOJ) in July 2020.

 Location and history

 The power station is located on the southwest shore of Lake Erie about 10 mi north of Oak Harbor, Ohio and is on the north side of Highway 2 just east of Highway 19 on a 954 acre site in the Carroll Township.
 The plant only utilizes 221 acre, with 733 acre devoted to the Ottawa National Wildlife Refuge.
-The entrance to the Magee Marsh Wildlife Area is approximately 5 miles east of the power station.
+The entrance to Magee Marsh Wildlife Area is approximately 5 miles west of the power station.
 The official name according to the U.S. Energy Information Administration is the Davis–Besse Nuclear Generating Station.
 It is the 57th commercial power reactor to commence building in the United States of America (construction began on September 1, 1970) and the 50th to come on-line July 31, 1978.
 The plant was originally jointly owned by Cleveland Electric Illuminating (CEI) and Toledo Edison (TE) and was named for former TE Chairman John K. Davis and former CEI Chairman Ralph M. Besse.